Hundred Schools of Thought

-A traditional source for this period is the Shiji, or Records of the Grand Historian by Sima Qian.
-The autobiographical section of the Shiji, the "Taishigong Zixu" (太史公自序), refers to the schools of thought described below.
+A traditional source for this period is the Records of the Grand Historian by Sima Qian.
+Its autobiographical section describes several schools of thought.

 Confucianism

-Confucianism (儒家; Rújiā; Ju-chia; "School of scholars") is the body of thought that arguably had the most enduring effects on Chinese life.
-Its written legacy lies in the Confucian Classics, which later became the foundation of traditional society.
-Confucius (551–479 BC), or Kongzi ("Master Kong"), looked back to the early days of the Zhou dynasty for an ideal socio-political order.
+Confucianism is arguably the most enduring body of thought on Chinese life.
+Its written legacy lies in the Confucian classics, which later became the foundation of traditional society.
+Confucius (551–479 BC) looked back to the earlier days of the Xia, Shang, and Zhou dynasties for an ideal sociopolitical order.

-He believed that the only effective system of government necessitated prescribed relationships for each individual: "Let the ruler be a ruler and the subject a subject".
+He believed that the only effective system of government necessitated prescribed relationships for each individual: "Let the ruler be a ruler and the subject a subject."
 He contended that a king must be virtuous in order to rule the state properly.
 To Confucius, the functions of government and social stratification were facts of life to be sustained by ethical values.
-His ideal human was the junzi, which is translated as "gentleman" or "superior person".
+His ideal human was the junzi, which is translated as 'gentleman' or 'superior person'.

-Mencius (371–289 BC), or Mengzi, formulated his teachings directly in response to Confucius.
+Mencius (371–289 BC) formulated his teachings directly in response to Confucius.
 The effect of the combined work of Confucius, the codifier and interpreter of a system of relationships based on ethical behavior, and Mencius, the synthesizer and developer of applied Confucianist thought, was to provide traditional Chinese society with a comprehensive framework by which to order virtually every aspect of life.

 There were many accretions to the body of Confucian thought, both immediately and over the millennia, from within and without the Confucian school.
 Interpretations adapted to contemporary society allowed for flexibility within Confucianism, while the fundamental system of modeled behavior from ancient texts formed its philosophical core.